 It is the festive season, which means I can watch one of my favourite films; Love Actually by Richard Curtis.

 I appreciate that to some people Richard Curtis is appalling; he writes smug, white, middle class, bland, cliched, schmaltzy, mawkish movies.
-If you grew up in a sink hole estate in an innercity, you may not be able to associate with his work and have that interpretation.

 Which is utterly understandable.
 Our experiences create how we respond to the world.
 Two people will interpret a given situation in two different ways depending on their references, prior experiences, beliefs and current emotional state, because they respond to their interpretation of the events not the event itself.
 We respond to our internal representation (our map) of reality, not to reality itself.